-In 2020, there was eight Board meetings, four HRCC meetings, six CGNC meetings and five Audit Committee meetings.
-Attendance of members of the Board at the meetings is set out in the table on page 18 of this Circular.
+In 2021, there were nine Board meetings, four HRCC meetings, six CGNC meetings and eight Audit Committee meetings.
+Attendance of members of the Board at the meetings is set out in the table on page 17 of this Circular.

 2. Board Mandate